 Here are 7 things to look out for in your relationships:

 - Communication.
 Good communication involves being able to share our thoughts and feelings as well as be receptive to the thoughts and feelings of others.
 This means listening to each other instead of attacking the other person or defending your own opinion.
 It means learning to talk to each other in a calm and appropriate way and to take breaks when you are angry.
 It means giving the other person space to process what they are feeling.
-(For more tips on good communication, see my blog post here.)
+(For more tips on good communication, see the blog posts on our website.)

 - Boundaries.
 Good boundaries in a relationship mean you can tell where one person ends and the other begins.
 You are two separate people but there is a mutually agreed upon space where you overlap.
 Lack of boundaries might look like being completely dependent on another person, never spending any time apart, or having interests or friends of your own.
 It might look like allowing someone else’s mood to dictate your own level of happiness.
 It might look like standing too close to someone and invading their personal space.
 It might look like sharing your opinions even though they were not asked for.
 It could look like blaming other people for your problems instead of taking responsibility for yourself.
 There are many different kinds of physical and emotional boundaries that need to be clearly defined in order for a relationship to be healthy.